 Each product has its specific properties and benefits.

-Elixir have the advantage of being easy to use for all animals.
+Essences have the advantage of being easy to use for all animals.

 Each type of clay is a reflection of the natural environment in which it was formed, its characteristics and benefits therefore differ according to its origin.